Sacramento Emergency Rental Assistance (SERA) Program FAQs

 What can I submit to show I am renting?

 You must provide a current signed and dated lease or rental agreement that shows you and your family can live in your current residence.
 If you don’t have a lease or rental agreement, you can ask your landlord to sign the SERA Rental Agreement document.
+This document is available in the following languages:

 NEXT STEPS AFTER APPLYING